Worcestershire

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Mental Health Liaison Team risk assessment forms are inadequately completed, with the suicide risk box frequently left blank.
+Concerns summary (AI summary) Mental Health Liaison Team risk assessment forms are inadequately completed, with the suicide risk box frequently left blank.
 This leads to crucial risk information not being properly recorded or easily identifiable.

 Wayne O’Neill